 If you do smell sewer gas on your property, this means the plumbing lines are not functioning properly in a certain area.
 One common source of septic fumes is a "dry trap."
 All drains that go to a sewer system feature a P-shaped trap that is typically filled with water.
 This provides a seal to keep the sewer gases from coming out.
 The term dry trap refers to the situation where the water in the trap evaporates after sinks, showers, toilets and floor drains are not used for long periods.
 Dry traps are easy to fix, however.
 Just pour about a quart of water down your pipes to ensure the drain traps refill with water.

 Another common source of septic fumes is when the sewer drain line breaks or leaks, allowing the gases to travel into your basement or crawl space, and then up into your home.
 Sewer gases can also back up into your home if a drain gets clogged or if a blockage occurs at your septic tank.
 Fixing these problems is not simple and should be left to a professional.

 Go With Syracuse's Most Trusted Plumbing Services

 If you live in or around the Syracuse, NY area and are in need of plumbing services, choose Mr. Rooter Plumbing of Greater Syracuse.
-You can reach us at 315-472-1203 at any time of day or night, or you can book an appointment online.
+You can reach us at any time of day or night, or you can book an appointment online.
 From minor drain problems to emergency pipe repair, our licensed plumbing experts are certified by Onondaga Country for all plumbing-related projects and will solve your issues with permanent solutions, high-quality parts and superior customer service.